 06.03.03 Table/Plot Set C: HRR Profiles of Fires Involving Cable Trays

 Table/plot set C provides the combined HRR of an ignition source and a vertical stack of between one and seven horizontal cable trays as a function of time for various ignition source/cable tray configurations.
-This set is used in conjunction with table/plot set B to determine if and when a fire scenario involving secondary combustibles will cause a damaging HGL in the fire area.
+This set is used in Steps 2.5.2, 2.5.3 and 2.7.1 in conjunction with table/plot set B to determine if and when a fire scenario involving secondary combustibles will cause a damaging HGL in the fire area.

 Model to Estimate Fire Propagation in a Vertical Stack of Horizontal Cable Trays